geitanksha/embedded-systems-biped/biped/README.md

 3. MPU6050 `IMUData` struct.
 4. `TimeOfFlightData` struct.

-Please show all angle values in degrees.
+Show all angle values in degrees.
 Show the struct values using either the OLED display or the serial connection.
 For the serial connection, add a small delay after the serial prints for better readability, but do remember to remove the delay later.

 1. [20 pts] Demonstrate the correctness of all encoder data by pushing the Biped on a surface along its X-axis.
 The magnitude and the signedness of all data should match the definition of the standard body reference frame.
 For linear velocities, roughly check the magnitude.
 2. [20 pts] Demonstrate the correctness of all IMU data, excluding compass and Z attitude data, from both IMUs by tiling the Biped by hand.
 The magnitude and the signedness of all data should match the definition of the standard body reference frame.
 For angular velocities, roughly check the magnitude.